theritesh05/gettingstartedwithgit/README.md

 # gettingstartedwithgit
-This is my first git repository
+This is my first git repository.
+Author-Ritesh Kumar